Leg pain after spinal cord injury can be distracting and significantly affect your quality of life.

 - Diet.
 To avoid excessive weight gain after spinal cord injury, patients may need to adjust their diets to reduce their caloric intake.

 - Electrical Stimulation.
 Electric stimulation sends electric impulses through your body that interrupt and block pain signals.

 - Heat.
 Applying heat to the legs can help relax the muscles and increase blood flow to reduce pain.
-Try soaking in a warm bath or using heat pads, but be cautious as many spinal cord injury patients experience body temperature regulation problems due to paralysis below their level of injury.
+Try soaking in a warm bath or using heat pads, but be cautious as many spinal cord injury patients experience difficulty with body temperature regulation depending on their level of injury.

 - Orthotics.
-If pain caused by spasticity is causing you to walk with an abnormal gait and place unnecessary pressure on the joints, consider wearing a leg brace.
-This will help ensure proper form, combat spasticity, and gently stretch spastic muscles.
+If pain caused by spasticity is causing you to walk with an abnormal gait and place unnecessary pressure on the joints, your physical therapist may consider having you wear a leg brace.
+This can help ensure proper form, combat spasticity, and gently stretch spastic muscles.

 - Rest.
 Pain caused by overusing your muscles typically goes away on its own with a few days of rest.

 - Skin Care.
 As mentioned above, change positions and perform pressure reliefs frequently to minimize your chance of developing pain (and other more serious complications) associated with pressure sores.
 Additionally, you should perform a “skin check” twice daily (checking all high-risk areas of skin for redness that doesn’t disappear within 20-30 minutes).
 If you notice skin breakdown occurring, contact your doctor and keep pressure off this area completely.

 Chronic pain in the legs after spinal cord injury is very common, and now you know why.

 Leg pain can be attributed to many different causes but is most commonly linked to nerve damage and physical inactivity.